 The Hidden Costs in Microsoft Dynamics Recruitment

-Of course, even if the job description is done quickly and efficiently, inevitably some irrelevant chancers will apply and it takes considerable time to sift through these and get to the diamonds in the rough, assuming there are any.
+Of course, even if the job description is done quickly and efficiently, inevitably some irrelevant chancers will apply and it takes considerable time to sift through these and get to the diamonds in the rough.
 We’ve published a handy guide on how to sift through volumes of job applications which you can download from here.

 5) Contractor stand-ins